-The emotional roller-coaster of love and life in London
+How do you navigate the emotional roller-coaster of love and life in London?

-Benjamin is written and directed by Simon Amstell.
+Benjamin is a film written and directed by Simon Amstell.

 With this film, Amstell gives us the story of Benjamin (Colin Morgan) who is wracked with doubt that his imminent second film won’t live up to the promise of his first.
 Adding additional confusion into the mix is Benjamin’s budding romance with musician Noah (Phénix Brossard).